 Boats to Live On? (asked 3 times)

 Tons of people live on their power or sail boats in the harbors in the summer time.
 Many find it more affordable to have a boat in the harbor, than to buy a condo as a second home on the lakefront.
 They keep their bikes on the dock or on the deck of their boats locked up.
 The Lake waters keep it cooler than the City or the Suburbs.
 They also hang out with fellow boaters on the docks and share their experiences.
 A few boats have air-conditioning should the air temperatures become oppressive.
 So what would one need in a boat to live aboard?
 Bunks, refrigeration, stove, fresh water, hot water tank, shower, and a holding tank.
 Some boats are designed to hook-up a hose to the dock water system to the on-board system so there is ample fresh water.
 Some harbors provide showers in harbor buildings which might be your alternative to a shower on-board.
-Many cook and eat onboard, go out for dinner, or order food delivery - just like at home.
+Many cook and eat onboard, go out for dinner, or order food delivery – just like at home.
 By law, head (toilet) water is not to be put into the Lake.
 So the boat needs a holding tank for waste.
 Each harbor has a Pump-Out Station that you might have to move your boat to once a week, or so, to empty the holding tank.
 Or some slips for the bigger boats have a connection available to Pump-Out right at your slip.
 Another option is a service called Honey Jug Marine Sanitation, just make a call and Scott Baumgartner will swing by with his boat and take care of it for you for a minimal fee.
-When wintertime comes, there's much more to deal with.
-The harbors close and you have to go elsewhere.
+When wintertime comes, there’s much more to deal with.
+The harbors close and you have to take your boat elsewhere.
 There are some marinas on the river that will let you live aboard during winter.
-There's no insulation in a boat and take a lot of heat, but the space to heat is small as a trade-off.
+There’s no insulation in a boat and it takes a lot of heat to keep it warm, but the space to heat is small as a trade-off.
 Some insurers will require that you put a bubbler or swirler under your boat to keep the river from freezing around your boat.
 Be cautioned that all insurance policies exclude damage from freeze or thaw.
 Or you can take your boat south to Florida or the Caribbean for the winter and hang out there instead!

 Can a Sailboats Sail Freeze? (asked 1 time)